-This year, three-time Bathurst 1000 winner and 2007 V8 Supercars Champion Garth Tander heads back to where it all began – Garry Rogers Motorsport.
+Three-time Bathurst 1000 winner and 2007 Supercars champion Garth Tander headed back to where it all began in ’17, rejoining Garry Rogers Motorsport.

-Tander has been the team’s most successful driver, winning Bathurst with Jason Bargwanna and finishing second in the championship in 2000, and after 12 years away with the Walkinshaw group is confident of competing for the championship in a new-look GRM.
+Tander has been the team’s most-successful driver, winning Bathurst with Jason Bargwanna and finishing second in the championship in 2000.